pchiorean/Indentz/docs/README.md

 #### **`GuidesAdd`**
 If any page items are selected, it adds spread guides around them.

-If nothing is selected, it adds guides on page edges and inner centers (that is, the page without margins); on the second run it deletes them.
+If nothing is selected, it adds guides on page edges and inner centers (that is, the page without margins); a second run deletes them.

 #### **`GuidesDelete`**
 Deletes all guides from the document.